XFFI

 5

-Saves to your project — XFDB picks it up automatically.
+Saves to your project — XFXA picks it up automatically.

-The spec writes to docs/superpowers/specs/ in XFDB-compatible format.
-Run /xfdb after building — it reads the spec, checks every terminal, and closes the loop.
+The spec writes to .xf/specs/ in XFXA-compatible format.
+Run /xfxa after delivering — it reads the spec, checks every terminal, and closes the loop.
 Intent defined here.
 Delivery verified there.
 The full XF contract in two commands.

 How it works